Sub-processors

 Adding a sub-processor

-We notify Pro+ customers by email at least 30 days before adding a new sub-processor.
+We notify customers on Pro and above by email at least 30 days before adding a new sub-processor.
 The notification includes the vendor, the purpose, and any change to data flow.
-You have the option to terminate before the new sub-processor goes live if you object — see your DPA for the formal mechanism.
+You have the option to terminate before the new sub-processor goes live if you object - see your DPA for the formal mechanism.

 What's next